With no monthly service charges and money back on ATM fees, Alliant High-Rate Checking really pays.

 Dietary restrictions: The entire menu and facility are free of gluten and peanuts.

-Discounts: Get 35 percent off your first week.
+Discounts: Get $30 off your first two weeks when you order 6 meals per week.

 Bottom line: Need to be gluten- and/or peanut-free and don’t have time to cook?
 Here you go!

 How it works: When you sign up for Home Chef, you complete a “taste profile.”
-They match you up with recipes based on that profile, but you can still edit your selections from their 10 dinner options, breakfasts, a fruit basket and a smoothie recipe each week.
+They match you up with recipes based on that profile, but you can still edit your selections – swapping recipes, upgrading or doubling protein -- from their 26 weekly options.
+Those options include entrees, 5-minute lunches, smoothies and fruit baskets.
 Skip weeks, change delivery dates or cancel at any time, either via their website or mobile app.
 Home Chef sends you pre-portioned ingredients and recipes that take about 30 minutes to prepare.

 How much Home Chef costs: 3 meals per week, 2 or 4 servings per meal; 2-6 meals per week, 2, 4 or 6 servings per meal. $9.95 per serving for all plans. $10 shipping for orders less than $45, free shipping on orders over $45.